Moldir28/20-MiniProjects-VanillaJavaScript/README.md

 - Display fetched posts with scrolling down the page
 - Search bar to filter through the posts that match
 - Show custom loader when fetching more data

+### 12. Typing Game
+- Created the basic UI for speed typing game
+- Fetch the random words from https://random-words-api.vercel.app/word
+- Adjust the time depending on the difficulty of the game
+- Save the difficulty settings to the local storage
+- Increasing the score after word is typicode